sametozden/aws-s3-image-converter/README.md

 $converter->setBucket('YOUR_BUCKET');
 $converter->connectAws($awsCredentials);

-// If you don't want to use prefix, then leave empty first argument
+// S3 Prefix.
+(If you don't want to use prefix, then leave empty first argument)
+// You want to convert extensions.
+Array
+// Webp quality.
+0-100.
+0: worst, 100: best
+// If you set true, the script will delete old jpg/png file on your S3 after upload webp file.

-$result = $converter->start('backup/2022/07/', ['jpg', 'jpeg', 'png'], 'webp', 80, false);
+$result = $converter->start('backup/2022/07/', ['jpg', 'jpeg', 'png'], 80, false);
 var_dump($result);
 ```